sridhar-rg/crispr-design-depletion-dnaseq/README.md

 Description of bioinformatics pipelines and methods to design CRISPRs for DNA sequencing applications

-## The Problem:
+## The Biological Challenge:

 DNA sequencing is a popular method to interrogate the genome.
 However, several applications require higher sequencing coverages at targeted sections of the genome.
 Hence, the use of whole-genome sequencing (WGS) methods poses a few challenges.
 Here are some examples:

 1. For metagenomics studies, the host DNA often dominates sequencing data and dilutes the microbial content for genome assemblies
 2. In argi-genomics applications (e.g. plant genotyping), researchers would like to study the variants in the functional parts of plant genomes.
 Plant genomes are generally larger and less than 5% of their genome is functional.
 WES is a viable alternative, but may require the design and synthesis of probes (and the expenses that come with it)
-3. The study of gene regulation in animal genomes is another example where 10-20% of the genome requires additional focus
+3. The study of gene regulation in animal genomes requires researchers to sequence only the regulatory elements identified by ATAC-Seq or other similar methods.
+Unfortunately, only 10-20% of the genome constitutes elements that are involved in gene regulation.
+Cell type, environmental stresses and other factors contribute to the variable nature of regulatory elements that makes it harder to design a probe-based capture approach for this application.

-Furthermore, PCR enzymes that amplify adapter-ligated nucleic acid molecules result in a *jackpotting* effect that exorbitantly increases the abundant DNA.
+Furthermore, almost all library preparation methods involve PCR enzymes that amplify adapter-ligated nucleic acid molecules.
+This results in a *jackpotting* effect exponentially increasing the amount of abundant DNA.
 The need here is a method that can selectively remove undesirable molecules *prior* to sequencing.
 To this end, CRISPR endonucleases offer a simple solution.
 The CRISPR-Cas enzyme fused with a small guide-RNA (gRNA) molecule whose sequence is complementary to the target DNA can offer (arguably) a high degree of specificity in cleaving them.
-By designing these gRNAs carefully aimed at cleaving only the undesirable DNA after adapter ligation, one can take advantage of clean-up and PCR steps that follow to remove them completely - cDNA molecules cleaved by CRISPRs will not have adapters ligated at their ends and hence, will not be amplified.
+Bioinformatics design pipelines can be developed aimed at generating CRISPR-gRNAs that selectively cleave these undesirable DNA molecules.
+One can, hence, take advantage of clean-up and PCR steps that follow to remove them completely - cDNA molecules cleaved by CRISPRs will not have adapters ligated at their ends and hence, will not be amplified.
 The result would be a final sequencing library highly enriched with only the target molecules of interest for the application.

-In order to develop such a method, the **biological questions** we seek to answer are:

-1. *Can CRISPRs be used to remove DNA molecules originating from undesired sections of the genome?*

-2. *Can this, in turn, boost sequencing resolution on target regions of interest?*

 The uniqueness of the computational challenge in developing this method lies in the number of CRISPR-gRNAs needed.
 Compared to *in vivo* gene editing, this application requires the use of thousands of CRISPR-gRNAs to deplete a vast majority of nucleic acid molecules in sequencing libraries.
-Hence, the **bioinformatics challenge** is to answer:
+Hence, the **bioinformatics challenge** is:

-*How can we assemble a bioinformatics CRISPR design pipeline with all necessary guardrails that provide gRNAs for the in vitro depletion of undesirable DNA in a library preparation process?*
+*Assemble an integrated bioinformatics CRISPR design and analysis pipeline with all necessary guardrails that provide gRNAs for the in vitro depletion of undesirable DNA in a library preparation process*

+## The Bioinformatics Method:

 Important Notes: